1966 Strike

 Mr. Sigg had termed the walkout as completely illegal citing a two year contract signed last March that specifically prohibits strikes, stoppages and slowdowns.
 Current disputes will be handled by regular grievance procedures Mr. Sigg said.

-One thought on “1966 Strike
+2 thoughts on “1966 Strike

 1. Gary K.